azarg/unity-learnings/dots/performance-enableable-component-vs-tag-component.md

 Let's say you need to track a particular binary state of an Entity.
 For example, assume the Entity represents an enemy, and the state is In/Out of view.
 You want to track this state because for example, for enemies "in view" you want to run the movement and AI systems.
-Where you don't want those systems run for enemies that are "out of view".
+And you don't want those systems to run for enemies that are "out of view".

-Before the going into analysys, my conclusion is that using Enableable components is almost always preferred, unless you need to track the state of 1M+ entities and only small fraction usually has a certain state (e.g. InView)
+Before going into the analysys, my conclusion is that using Enableable components is almost always preferred, unless you need to track the state of 1M+ entities and only small fraction usually has a certain state (e.g. InView)

 You could achive this two ways: